hafizsuib3/Twitter-Emoticon-Sentiment-Analysis/README.md

 ## Data Source

 - **Train Dataset**: `training.1600000.processed.noemoticon.csv`
   - 1.6M tweets labeled via emoticons.
+For faster experimentation in this project, a random sample of 200,000 tweets was used.
 - **Test Dataset**: `testdata.manual.2009.06.14.csv`
   - A smaller manually annotated test set.